SoftwareEng2-Team/run-for-your-life/LivingDocument.md

 For all languages, using caution to periodically enter a new line if the current line gets too long will increase readability.
 Using 'camel case' for naming variables will keep the code consistent and easy to read.

-Software Architecture:
+### Software Architecture:
-Client-Server Architecture Pattern
+#### Client-Server Architecture Pattern
-The two major enities for our Software Architercture would be; the players and the database server.
+The two major entities for our Software architecture would be; the players and the database server.
   - The player's create accounts that link to the server and as they do actions in the game those values are updated and returned to the database.
-  - The database then responses back with the results of the player's action.
+  - The database then responds back with the results of the player's action.
-    ex: if a player completes a circuit the area that they captured would be sent to the database, then server would respond by sending other players the visual showing what areas the player has captured.
+    ex: if a player completes a circuit the area that they captured would be sent to the database, then the server would respond by sending other players the visual showing what areas the player has captured.

-Major Software Components and Their Functionality:
+#### Major Software Components and Their Functionality:
 1. Frontend
     - The front end will be developed using HTML, CSS, and JavaScript and hosted using render.com.
     - It will be responsible for rendering the user interface, handling user interactions, and sending/receiving data from the backend.